unclemusclez/pmpro-api-key-manager/README.md

 ## Support

 For issues or questions, open a ticket on the [GitHub Issues page](https://github.com/unclemusclez/pmpro-api-key-manager/issues).
-Visit the Water Pistol Discord for community Assistianance [Water Pistol Discord](https://discord.waterpistol.co)
+Visit the Water Pistol Discord for Community Assistance [Water Pistol Discord](https://discord.waterpistol.co).